adoundakov/echoSyndicate/README.md

 ## Technologies and Technical Challenges

 This application will be implemented using a Ruby on Rails backend, a PostgreSQL database, and a React.js frontend.
-The frontend will leverage a GraphQL to accommodate dynamic querying from the frontend.
+The application will leverage GraphQL to support dynamic querying from the frontend.
 Our pSQL database will automatically pull new stories using the News API and our hand rolled scrapers and apply algorithms to classify these articles by topic and political leaning, automatically dropping those articles that are no longer relevant.

 We foresee the following technical challenges: